Hyundai i20 N hatchback review

 - Somewhat droney exhaust

 The Hyundai i20 is one of our favourite superminis but it's never been close to existing as a hot hatchback, let alone a good one.
 That’s all changed now, however, thanks to Hyundai's impressive 'N' performance brand turning its attention to the usually reserved, affordable car.
 Just like the transformation of the i30 into a track-ready, serious rival to the likes of the Volkswagen Golf GTI and Honda Civic Type R, manufacturers of i20 N rivals like the Peugeot 208 GTi, Suzuki Swift Sport and Volkswagen Polo GTI will be looking at this new Hyundai with trepidation.
+In the Carbuyer Best Car Awards 2022, the i20 N won the Best Hot Hatchback award, breaking the winning streak of the Ford Fiesta ST.

-Clearly targeted most directly at fans of the Ford Fiesta ST, the i20 N is no half-way house effort.
+Clearly targeted most directly at fans of the Fiesta ST, the i20 N is no half-way house effort.
 Not only has Hyundai recruited some top people to lead its N brand, it’s been rallying on the world stage, and has a dedicated testing facility at Germany's infamous Nurburgring.
 The N was also planned from the very start of the latest i20's conception, so the performance team was able to help shape the standard car with the N version in mind.
 The result is a small car with a big personality, thanks to its Performance Blue paintwork (other colours are available), jutting chin spoiler, aggressive bumpers and skirts, and a clearly WRC-inspired roof spoiler.
 Its wheel arch-filling alloy wheels look great too.

 The engine under the bonnet is a 1.6-litre turbo petrol with 201bhp, getting the feisty Hyundai from 0-62mph in 6.7 seconds with the aid of a six-speed manual gearbox.
 It comes with a limited-slip differential too, so owners won't need to worry about fitting an aftermarket item.
 As it turns out, despite being very effective, the engine isn't the highlight of this car.